 Can Puppy Litters Have More Than One Father?

-Can Puppies Really Have More Than One Dad?
+Can Litters of Puppies Really Have More Than One Dad?

 If you're wondering if your litter of puppies can have more than one dad, it's probably because something seems a bit fishy.
-You may have a litter of white puppies, and then there's an odd-looking black puppy that has you questioning if Sophie was messing around with the other dogs in your neighborhood.
-Can female dogs really have puppies from more than one male?
-The answer to this comes from a look into the social lives of dogs and a quick look into some reproductive science.
+You may have a litter of all-white puppies... and then there's a one black one that has you wondering if Sophie was messing around with other dogs, too.